Negotiating the best financial settlement for you

 Couples with no or modest assets pre-marriage are not likely to enter into a pre-nuptial agreement, so what happens in these cases and who gets what out of the 'matrimonial pot'.

-So what goes into the 'matrimonial pot'.
-Initially, all assets, whether in joint names or in either party's sole name will be considered part of the pot.
+We should first look at what goes into the 'matrimonial pot'?
+Initially, all assets, whether in joint names or in either party's sole name, will be considered part of the pot.
 Arguments can then be put forward as to why certain assets should not be included, whether this is the whole asset or part of it.
 There will then be further negotiation as to who gets what from the 'pot'.

 In many a first interview the Client will state that they want what they are "entitled to" .
 There is no set entitlement to anything.
 The starting position in all cases is equality but consideration then needs to be given as to whether one party should receive more than the other, ie should there be a 'departure from equality'.
 The Family Court will be looking for a 'fair' settlement, which does not necessarily mean an equal division of the total assets, particularly if part of the assets includes inherited property or money or pre-marital assets, and as stated above, the Court will look at 'needs' and not 'wants'.
 As there are many aspects to consider it is often difficult to give a defined answer as to what a Client can expect to receive in the early stages of the case.